bluesky66-dev/kibana/x-pack/test/functional_enterprise_search/README.md

 Follow the [Functional Test Runner instructions](https://www.elastic.co/guide/en/kibana/current/development-functional-tests.html#_running_functional_tests).

-There are two suites available to run, a suite that requires a HyperSec Kibana instance without an `enterpriseSearch.host` configured, and one that does.
+There are two suites available to run, a suite that requires a Kibana instance without an `enterpriseSearch.host` configured, and one that does.
 The later also [requires a running Enterprise Search instance](#enterprise-search-requirement), and a Private API key from that instance set in an Environment variable.